Augmented Factor Models with Applications to Validating Market Risk Factors and Forecasting Bond Risk Premia: Simulation Studies

-where $\epsilon_{t}$ is drawn from i.i.d. standard normal distribution.
-For each simulation, the unknown coefficients in $\bbeta$ are independently drawn from $U[0.5, \ 1.5]$ to cover a variety of model settings.
+We now consider using latent factors in a linear forecast model $ z_{t+1} =\bbeta' \bff_t + \epsilon_{t+1}, $ where $\epsilon_{t}$ is drawn from i.i.d. standard normal distribution.
+For each simulation, the unknown coefficients in $\bbeta$ are independently drawn from uniform distribution $[0.5, \ 1.5]$ to cover a variety of model settings.

 We conduct one-step ahead rolling window forecast using the linear model by estimating $\bbeta$ and $\bff_t$.
-The factors are estimated by RPR, Sieve-LS, PCA or INT.
-In each simulation, we generate $T+50$ observations in total.
-For $s=1, \ \cdots \ ,50$, we use the $T$ observations right before time $T+s$ to forecast $y_{T+s}$.
-We use PCA as a benchmark and define the relative mean squared error (RMSE) as:
+The factors are estimated from (\ref{sim_model}) by SPCA, SPCA-LS or PCA.
+In each replication, we generate $T+50$ observations in total.
+For $s=1, \ \cdots \ ,50$, we use the $T$ observations $(z_s,..., z_{T+s-1})$ to forecast $z_{T+s}$.
+We use PCA as the benchmark and define the relative mean squared error (RMSE) as: